 Copley Hall, Lawn (click for map)

-Campus tours for graduate students who sign up in advance through Eventbrite.
-Tickets are free, and tour sizes is limited.
-Tours depart from the Car Barn, several blocks away from Main Campus -- click on this link for more information and to reserve a spot on the tour.
+Campus tours for graduate students who sign up in advance.
+Tickets are free, and tour sizes are limited.
+Tours depart from the Car Barn, several blocks away from Main Campus -- tickets will be available in August.